-- Creating and using characteristic fields

-- Adding components to a project

-- Defining the communication between different components in a project
+- Creating and using characteristic lines - Creating and using an If...Then...Else block - Adding components to a project - Defining the communication between different components in a project

-4.6 Modeling a Continuous Time System
+4.7 Lesson 6: Modeling a Continuous Time System

 The realistic modeling of physical, mechanical, electrical, and mechatronical processes, often described by differential equations, requires continuous time methods.
-Before integrating a method like this in the project created in the previous chapters, this chapter covers modeling a continuous time system using a detailed example.
+Before integrating a method like this in the project created in the previous lessons, this lesson covers modeling a continuous time system using a detailed example.